 Contemplating divorce is tough.
 Taking that next step of calling a divorce lawyer is even harder.
-O'Connor Law Offices provides one free confidential consultation so you can learn about your legal rights, such as your right to your children, your assets, and your obligation to pay creditors.
+O'Connor Law Offices provides one free confidential consultation so you can learn about your legal rights, such as your right to custody of your children, your assets, and your obligation to pay creditors.
 We will also work with you to receive child support, if needed.

-Family issues are very sensitive and personal to people.
-We understand and realize this means clearly explaining legal rights, and providing all available options to our clients is of the utmost importance.
+Family law issues are very sensitive and personal to people.
+We understand and realize that this means clearly explaining legal rights and providing all available options to our clients is of the utmost importance.
 We will work with you to ensure the proper steps are taken throughout your case that will lead to a favorable outcome.

 As a parent, the last thing you want to have happen is danger to your child or another.
 CHIPS stands for the "Child in Need of Protection and/or Services" law which helps children.
-Family law attorney Margaret O'Connor has dealt with numerous CHIPS cases over the years.
+Our family law attorneys have dealt with numerous CHIPS cases over the years.
 When a child comes to court because a parent has hurt them or not taken care of them, this is a CHIPS case.

 Estate Planning: something we all need yet generally overlook.
 If you own a home, have children, are married, have an IRA, retirement account, life insurance policy or even a pet, then drafting an estate plan should be on your to-do list.

 Probate is the legal process of distributing a deceased individual’s assets to his or her beneficiaries.
 Probate is either guided by one’s Will (testate) or without a Will (intestate).
 Though many might think the process of distributing one’s assets is a relatively straightforward process, it can become very complicated without the help of an experienced lawyer.